PierreSp/Data-Security-LMU-2018/README.md

 ### How to run

 1. Run the API (Assumes a linux system)
-    1. Start the tor browser
+    1. Start the tor browser (needs to be downloaded separately)
-    1. Install requirements.txt in API/ on a virtual env (make sure geckodriver version 17 is installed)
+    1. Install requirements.txt in API/ on a virtual environment (make sure geckodriver version 17 is installed)
     1. Run python api.py in API/ (for development and testing only, for productive systems use gunicorn with nginx proxy)
 1. Activate the plugin
    1. Run chrome://extensions in chrome browser